peterdalle/swedishtwitter/trends/README.md

 2016-03-29 11:24,#tv4nyheterna,,
 ```

-## R code to load hashtags
+## R code to load trends

-This will load hashtags from the location Sweden.
+This will load trends from the location Sweden.

 ```r
 # Read CSV file with 2 headers: datetime,trend